agt-the-walker/arimaa-utils/README.md

-This script downloads new archived games from [Arimaa](http://arimaa.com/arimaa/) into `$HOME/.arimaa-utils` (this location can be changed in `common.sh`).
+This script downloads new archived games from [Arimaa](http://arimaa.com/arimaa/) into `$HOME/.arimaa-utils` (this location can be changed in `lib/common.sh`).
 It also builds a games database in the same location, which will be used by the two following scripts.

 ## good-human-games